-The Department of Public Worms is now selling worm tea to the local gardening community!
+The Department of Public Worms is now offering worm tea to the local gardening community!
 Our tea invigorates your plants by providing high amounts of nutrients and organic content to your soil.
 The difference is noticeable immediately!
 Best of all, our worm tea is made onsite at UCSB with locally collected food scraps from our campus that would otherwise be sent to the landfill.
-Proceeds support our student-run organization by funding workshops, outreach events, and other programs to better educate our campus and community about the importance of composting!
+If you would like to donate, your donations support our student-run organization by funding workshops, outreach events, and other programs to better educate our campus and community about the importance of composting!

 Worm Tea – What is it?
 It’s not for drinking!